ibm-cloud-docs/containers/cs_troubleshoot_storage.md

       The CLI versions match if you can see the same version in `GitVersion` for the client and the server.
 You can ignore the `+IKS` part of the version for the server.
    2. If the `kubectl` CLI versions on your local machine and your cluster do not match, either [update your cluster](/docs/containers?topic=containers-update) or [install a different CLI version on your local machine](/docs/containers?topic=containers-cs_cli_install#kubectl).

-3. For block storage, object storage, and Portworx only: Make sure that you [installed the Helm server Tiller with a Kubernetes services account](/docs/containers?topic=containers-helm#public_helm_install).

 4. For classic block storage, object storage, and Portworx only: Make sure that you installed the latest Helm chart version for the plug-in.

    **Block and object storage**: